 A 'graduated' model of care will be implemented in community inpatient units, ensuring that wards have a clear admission criteria and staffing / skill mix is aligned to the specific care being delivered.
 Each borough will have access to 3/4 types of inpatient unit, focusing on ongoing medical needs, longer term rehabilitation, complex discharge planning and GP/Frailty assessment beds.
 Patients will only transfer to a community hospital when no longer requiring acute medical care which will allow Care of the Elderly medical resources, currently spread thinly across community hospitals, to be re-deployed to acute sites.
 Instead, community inpatient units will be predominantly nurse-led, therapy-led or GP/Frailty-led units.

 Community hospitals will also continue to deliver specialist outpatient care closer to patients' homes, with visiting consultants holding regular clinics on site.

-The Division is currently working on the 'graduated' care model.
+The Division are currently working on the 'graduated' care model.
 This is in line with the Clinical Futures plan.
+One of the key consideration is to decide if these wards can be Nurse or GP led or whether it needs to be a medic.

 Presently, County Hospital provides Rehabilitation and Discharge Planning for patients.
-All wards have daily medical input and have access to a non-resident on call medic out of hours.
+All wards have daily medical input and access to a non-resident on call medic out of hours.